Pictured: Trish Gubb (Umpire), New Zealand. Photo Credit: Badminton Photo

 Para Badminton events have a different atmosphere to other tournaments.
 While still competitive, there is also an atmosphere or camaraderie – almost us against the world, rather than us against each other.
 It is a wonderful environment to work in.
 It is also very challenging, with different court layouts for various events and differing considerations for the players.
 It keeps the mind working hard!
 (And I have notes in my pocket to help me at the end of some very long days.)

 As you can move from Wheelchair Doubles to Standing Classes and back again, you need to be alert to exactly what you are doing at all times – the different outside lines can make a big difference to the play.
 I am looking forward to working with a team of line judges at the Para Badminton as at some of the Oceania tournaments we have only had so many volunteers to go around.
-I have regretted needing to play a let because the shuttles landing sport have been blocked by a wheelchair.
+I have regretted needing to play a let because the shuttles landing spot have been blocked by a wheelchair.

 How do you feel about being appointed both?